Kettering University: DECA

 Kettering University has a collegiate DECA team.
-Collegiate DECA helps students develop as business leaders by participating in competitions that promote career awareness, civic consciousness, social intelligence, and leadership.
-Competitions include activities in business, design, entrepreneurship, finance, accounting, foodservice, hospitality, information technology, management, marketing, and sales, among other areas.

 Kettering students won 13 awards at a state of Michigan competition in 2015 and three awards at the international conference in Washington D.C. in 2014.

 Model United Nations

 Kettering University has a student Model United Nations (MUN) team.
 MUN teams feature students that roleplay as United Nations delegates and simulate United Nations committees at conferences or competitions.

 Kettering University's team, which was formed in 2010, won its first-ever prize at an international competition at Model United Nations in the United States in November 2014 and won prizes at Harvard University in 2015 as well.

 Greek life

 Greek Life on the Kettering/GMI campus began in 1921.
 The first officially recognized organization was not formed until 5 years later as the White Elephants.
 Several other local fraternities would appear on campus during the following years.
 However, because during this time GMI was not accredited, no national/international recognized fraternities appeared on campus.
 When GMI did receive accreditation in 1962, the university would require all local fraternities to join a national/international fraternity.
 Many of the current fraternities on campus came from that transition.
-Currently, Kettering University has an active Greek system, which is recognized as an excellent source of service opportunities and leadership training.
-More than 40 percent of the student body is currently involved in a fraternity or sorority.
+Kettering University has an active Greek system.

 Many North American Interfraternity Conference (IFC) fraternities have chapters at Kettering as do several National Panhellenic Conference (NPC) sororities.
 The National Pan-Hellenic Council (NPHC) has several local chapters that are also affiliated with Kettering.
 IFC, NPC, and NPHC each have a school-wide council with representatives from each member organization.
 These councils are designed to facilitate communication between the different groups, and to facilitate relations with the university on matters such as school-wide events and membership.